art work by John Ceprano

 Posted in Conflict Management Coaching | Leave a comment

-• What is the recent interpersonal dispute about?
+• What was that dispute about?

 • What else occurs to you as you consider these questions?